ant-design/pro-editor/src/SortableList/index.en-US.md

      */
     ref: Ref<HTMLElement>;
     /**
-     * Current list item passed-in style
+     * Style for the current item
      */
     style: CSSProperties | undefined;
     /**
-     * Current list item transform animation
+     * Transform animation for the current item
      */
     transform: any;
     /**
-     * Current list item transition animation
+     * Transition animation for the current item
      */
     transition: any;
   },